cronvel/kung-fig/bdd-spec.md

 <a name="ref-calling-a-function"></a>
 ## Calling a function
-parse and get a simple ref.
+parse and call a function pointed by a ref.

 ```js
 var ref_ ;